2 Peter 1:1-8

 I asked God to show me how to handle my behaviour, emotions and thoughts and he led me to 2 Peter 1:1-8.

 As I read each verse above, (keeping in mind, the reason why God had led me to these particular passages) many different emotions zipped through me.
 I could feel my entire body and heart tightening and hardening.
 God wants me to love these enemies!
 How?

 I know that, as a Christian, I am to love everyone!
-I want to love others the way Jesus does for me but sometimes it’s hard to keep a open heart, especially in these days and situations.
-If I am truthful, I don’t even want to like the people (and perhaps their entire race) because of the horrific things they are doing to innocent people.
+I want to love others the way God loves me but sometimes it’s hard to keep a open heart, especially in these days and situations.
+If I am truthful, I don’t even want to like the people that do horrific things to innocent people.

 At this point in my writing, I took a deep breath, prayed for peace and guidance.
 Then together, the Lord and I dug in and broke the scripture down into smaller parts, to find out why He led me (and you) to these particular verses.

 Simon (Peter) the apostle, is telling the people that God has already given Christians (believing Jews and Gentiles) his greatest and most precious gifts: faith and righteousness.
 We gain these gifts by knowing Jesus through his work on the cross.